Lifelong Aortic Stenosis Management: Life Beyond The First Procedure

 Dr Victoria Delgado is a board certified cardiologist with specific expertise in multimodality imaging, Assistant professor of Cardiology at the Leiden University Medical Center.
 For the past 13 years, she has been actively performing research in the field of cardiac mechanics and underlying pathophysiological mechanisms of heart failure in various cardiac diseases, particularly in valvular heart disease and coronary artery disease.

-Dr. Jan-Malte Sinning is an interventional cardiologist and a full professor for internal medicine/cardiology working in the St. Vincent Hospital Cologne, Germany.
-He studied medicine at the University of Cologne and completed his residency and fellowship at the University Hospital Bonn, Germany.
+Dr Jan-Malte Sinning is an interventional cardiologist and a full professor for internal medicine/cardiology working in the St Vincent Hospital Cologne, DE.
+He studied medicine at the University of Cologne and completed his residency and fellowship at the University Hospital Bonn, DE.

 His special scientific interest includes interventional cardiology with main focus on complex coronary interventions and catheter-based heart valve therapy.
-He is recognized for his publications in the field of transcatheter aortic valve implantation (TAVI).
-Dr. Sinning's research group is focussing on the diagnosis of heart valve disease especially hemodynamic measurements and biomarkers in patients with aortic stenosis and the pathophysiology after TAVI.
+He is recognised for his publications in the field of transcatheter aortic valve implantation (TAVI).
+Dr Sinning's research group is focussing on the diagnosis of heart valve disease especially hemodynamic measurements and biomarkers in patients with aortic stenosis and the pathophysiology after TAVI.

 Medical University of Silesia in Katowice | SUM | Division of Cardiology and Structural Heart Disease